davidahouse/chute/README.md

 Unit test visualization in Xcode is functional, but can be improved.
 Chute was created to augment this functionality in the following ways:

-- HTML & Markdown report of test status and code coverage details
+- HTML report of test status and code coverage details
 - Inline visualization of test attachments (screen shots, strings, etc)
 - Comparison between test execution runs (particularly for comparing pull request changes)
 - Capture and visualization of colors and fonts used in the application